Report card: Bob Condotta grades the Seahawks’ Week 12 road win vs. the Philadelphia Eagles

 Special teams

-Michael Dickson’s 27-yard punt into the wind following Seattle’s first offensive possession helped set up the Eagles’ first field goal.
-But he also had a few punts later that put the Eagles in poor field position and helped set up the win.
+Michael Dickson’s day got off to a rugged start — a 27-yard punt into the wind following Seattle’s first offensive possession that helped set up the Eagles’ first field goal.
+But he rebounded nicely from there to pin five of his next six punts inside the 20.
+Travis Homer handled the kickoff returns (one for 29) and David Moore the punts (three for 20) with the team limiting Lockett’s use somewhat.

 Grade: B